turingarena/turingarena/docs/local installation.md

 ### Installing TuringArena

-First at all, you need to clone this repository, if you didn't already done it:
+First at all, you need to clone this repository, if you haven't already:
 ```bash
 git clone https://github.com/turingarena/turingarena
 cd turingarena/
 ```

-Then, we need to install 4 components.
+Then, we need to install 3 components.

 First, the cli interface:
 ```bash